-John Merrick relaxed a bit, slumped back into his chair.
+John Merrick relaxed a bit and slumped back into his chair.
 He took a glance at his daughter and smiled as he did it.

 “Yes, we do, Carolina.
-May I ask your indulgence for a couple of minutes?”
+May I ask for your indulgence for a couple of minutes?”

-John Merrick proceeded to rearrange chairs to permit Mac, Ronnie, and Angel to sit together.
+John Merrick rearranged chairs to let Mac, Ronnie, and Angel sit together.
 They set up a Super iPad and placed a FaceTime call to Anne and Ben back at the law office.
 The negotiations were quick.

-“Anne, I’m sitting here with Ronnie and Mac and Angel, whose real name is Jane Doe 413.
-We have managed to execute an immunity agreement, and Jane is free to leave the FBI building.
-On behalf of the entire family, I would like to offer her permanent residence at our home as a beloved member of our family.
+“Anne, I’m sitting here with Ronnie, Mac, and Angel, whose real name is Jane Doe 413.
+We have executed an immunity agreement, and Jane is free to leave the FBI building.
+On behalf of the entire family, I would like to offer her permanent residence as a beloved family member at our home.
 Do you and Ben concur?”

 “Yes, we do, John, with all our heart and soul.
 What a lovely name, Jane, but you will always be my Angel.
 Please come home with John and join our family.
 You can stay as long as you like.
 Please say yes, Jane!”

-Jane, overcome with emotion, gripped her tablet computer, faced Mac, and started typing.
+Jane, overcome with emotion, faced Mac, and started typing.

 “Mac, am I not endangering your family by my presence?”